Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 This is especially important for designing effective topical treatments and addressing different types of hair loss conditions.

-In order for research studies to produce reliable conclusions, they need to be performed on larger numbers of subjects.
+For research studies to produce reliable conclusions, they need to be performed on larger numbers of subjects.
 It is then possible to generalize these findings more universally across different populations.

 Frequently Asked Questions on Polygonum Multiflorum Hair Benefits